Arjun-1219/Brainwave_Matrix_Intern/README.md

 CRUD Operations: Perform Create, Read, Update, and Delete operations on the data.

-SQL Queries: Develop complex queries to analyze and retrieve specific data.
+SQL Queries: Develop queries to analyze and retrieve specific data.

 Project Structure